nvieira-mcgill/alala/docs/index.rst

 Ensuring that iraf works correctly
 ----------------------------------

 We assume here that you installed iraf correctly. `pyraf` is a Python wrapper which is used to simplify operation of `iraf`.
 In order to run `alala` you will need an `iraf` directory in your **home directory**, with a `login.cl` file and `pyraf` and `uparm` directories inside this directory.
-You can use the `login.cl` included [here](https://github.com/nvieira-mcgill/alala/tree/master/iraf_setup), remembering to change the following lines at the beginning of the file:
+You can use the `login.cl` included `here <https://github.com/nvieira-mcgill/alala/tree/master/iraf_setup>`_, remembering to change the following lines at the beginning of the file:

      | set	home		= "/home/johndoe/iraf/"
      | set	imdir		= "/tmp/johndoe/"